Gravel_Schaltungen_Modelluebersicht_Header_desktop.jpg

 Gearing for gravel bikes needs to meet specific demands.
 By now, there's a wide selection of gravel gearings on the market.
 Here's an overview for you.

 Initially, gravel bikes were mainly equipped with road bike components.
 However, it quickly became clear that gravel gearing has somewhat different requirements.
-While precise gear ratios are crucial on a road bike, gravel bike gearing needs to offer more: Turning off-road, lighter ratios make sense, for example, for bikepacking.
-Gravel bike gearing should also be robust and dirt resistant.
-Today, you no longer need to mix mountain bike and road bike parts: Gravel gearing combines the essential aspects from both worlds.
-If you want, the whole mullet world with MTB and road bike parts is still open to you.
-Either way, with our tips, you'll find the right gearing for your gravel bike.
+While precise gear ratios are crucial on a road bike, gravel bike gearing needs to offer more: once you turn off-road, lighter ratios become useful, for example for bikepacking.
+Gravel bike gearing should also be robust and resistant to dirt.
+Today, you no longer need to combine mountain bike and road bike parts: gravel groupsets unite the essential aspects of both worlds.
+Either way, with our tips you will find the right gearing for your gravel bike.

 Cyclist riding a gravel bike with GRX shifters across a trail.